E-Invoicing in Norway

 Norway’s e-invoicing legislation is based on EU Directive 2014/55/EU.
-In Norway, there is mandatory B2G legislation.
-This means that Norwegian companies serving as suppliers to the Norwegian public sector are obligated to send electronic invoices and credit notes.
-However, there is no specific legislation for e-invoicing in the B2B sector in Norway.
+Norway has mandatory B2G legislation, meaning that Norwegian companies acting as suppliers to the Norwegian public sector are required to send electronic invoices and credit notes.

 Electronic Invoices and Credit Notes: For these, the Peppol standard format Peppol BIS Billing 3.0 must be used.
 When Norwegian suppliers send to Norwegian customers, additional rules are applied on top of the Peppol standard, which the Norwegian supplier must follow.
 When non-Norwegian suppliers send to Norwegian customers, they must comply with the Peppol standard.